stereum-dev/ethereum2-docker-compose/compose-examples/lodestar-only/README.md

 ## Requirements
 * Get to know [Lodestar](https://chainsafe.github.io/lodestar/) a bit
-* Server with 4 (v)cpus & 8 gb memory & 100 gb storage
+* Server with 4 (v)cpus & 8 gb memory & 150 gb storage

 ## Services
 * geth (beacon connects to it to see deposits for validators)
 * beacon
+* validator (doesn't validate at the moment: [issue #1941](https://github.com/ChainSafe/lodestar/issues/1941))
+* prometheus
+* grafana

 **All services are enabled by default.**

+## Validator accounts with launchpad
+Please complete the steps on [launchpad](https://pyrmont.launchpad.ethereum.org/) and store the generated files of `~/eth2.0-deposit-cli/validator_keys` in `./launchpad/eth2.0-deposit-cli/validator_keys`.

+1. Generate your validator(s) using [launchpad](https://pyrmont.launchpad.ethereum.org/) and complete the process
+2. Copy your generated validator(s) from `~/eth2.0-deposit-cli/validator_keys` to `./launchpad/eth2.0-deposit-cli/validator_keys`
+3. Run `docker-compose -f create-account.yaml run validator-import-launchpad` and use the **same password** as in the generation of the validator(s)

+You'll be asked to provide password for each validator

+You can repeat step 2 & 3 as often as you like, make sure to restart your validator to make it notice your new accounts!

 ## Run your lodestar Ethereum 2.0 beacon node